borilla/object-pool/README.md

 // allow released items to be garbage collected myPool.clean();
 ```
-* If we've allocated and released a lot of items we might want some memory back after all
+* If we've allocated and released a lot of items we might want some memory back after all.
+This method truncates the internal array, thus losing references to "released" items, allowing them to be garbage collected

 ### Getting info about pool